taylormhartley/ASCII2barcode/README.md

 		`sudo apt-get install libtiff5-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev tcl8.6-dev tk8.6-dev python-tk`
 * Pillow
 	* `pip3 install pillow`
- classic bug here. the auther was describing a use case, rather than what it actually does. there's no malware here, so it shouldnt contain the word Explot.
+ classic bug here. the auther was describing a use case, rather than what it actually does. there's no malware here, so it shouldnt contain the word Exploit (mal-exploit).
 Alternativlely, we can list it as one of the many use cases for this program.